Intron-A (Powder for Injection)

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Intron-A while you are pregnant.
+You will need to talk about the benefits and risks of using Intron-A (interferon alfa-2b powder for injection) while you are pregnant.

-- It is not known if this medicine will prevent liver failure or other liver problems like cancer.
+- It is not known if Intron-A (interferon alfa-2b powder for injection) will prevent liver failure or other liver problems like cancer.
 Talk with the doctor.

 - This medicine does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
 Do not have any kind of sex without using a latex or polyurethane condom.
 Do not share needles or other things like toothbrushes or razors.
 Talk with your doctor.